 I’ve experimented with other plant milks, but although they emulsify with no problem, they end up runny.
 Fine as a sauce or salad dressing, but no good as a thick and spreadable mayonnaise.
 Soya milk, however, works like a dream.

->

-> If you’d really rather not use soya milk, aquafaba works too.
-I haven’t tried this as I’m not really keen on using the water from tinned pulses.
+If you’d really rather not use soya milk, aquafaba works too.
+I haven’t tried this yet as it doesn’t sound desperately appealing.
+But I guess I will at some point.
 Use two tablespoons in place of the 50 millilitres of soya milk and let me know how you get on.

->

-> What’s the Best Oil to Use?
+What’s the Best Oil to Use?

 A neutral oil such as sunflower oil is best if you don’t want your mayonnaise to be strongly flavoured.
 But if you’d like to have a bit more flavour in your vegan mayonnaise, sesame seed oil is lovely.
 I expect peanut oil would also work well, but I haven’t tried it.
 And I’ve heard avocado oil is good too.